BrewBlox/brewblox-documentation/docs/dev/reference/block_types.md

 Digital actuators (*DigitalActuator*, *MotorValve*) have digital constraints, and analog actuators (*AnalogActuatorMock*, *ActuatorOffset*, *ActuatorPwm*) have analog constraints.

-Typically, actuators have a *desiredSetting* and a *setting* field.
+As mentioned above, actuators have a *desiredSetting* and a *setting* field.
 *desiredSetting* is the before, and *setting* is after constraints are evaluated.

 <<< @/node_modules/brewblox-proto/ts/spark-block-types.ts#Constraints